raspberrypilearning/hows-your-day/en/step_2.md

 ### Select a mood

-Your program should the ask user about their day by letting them choose from set options.
+Your program should the ask user about their day and let them choose from set options.

 --- task ---

-Add instructions (using the `show string`{:class='microbitbasic'}) to the `on start`{:class='microbitbasic'} block.
+Add instructions to the `on start`{:class='microbitbasic'} block by using `show string`{:class='microbitbasic'}.

 The instructions should tell the user how to select each mood.